kubesphere/community/sig-docs/localization/how-to-localize-console.md

 - In \console\src\locales, you can see different localizations.
 If you do not see your language, you need to create that language folder first.

-- Copy every file in the **zh** folder to your own language folder and translate the file based on the English in these **zh** files.
+- Copy every file in the **zh** folder to your own language folder and translate the file based on the English in these **zh** files (Please see **Important** below for the reason to copy the **zh** folder instead of the en folder).
 Namely, replace the Chinese with your own language.
 For example, you may find the following phrases in app.js:

   ```js
   'Select file': '选择文件',